webpack-contrib/css-loader/README.md

 Default: `0`

-Allows to enables/disables or setups number of loaders applied before CSS loader for `@import` at-rules, CSS modules and ICSS imports, i.e. `@import`/`composes`/`@value value from './values.css'`/etc.
+Allows to enables/disables or sets up the number of loaders applied before CSS loader for `@import` at-rules, CSS Modules and ICSS imports, i.e. `@import`/`composes`/`@value value from './values.css'`/etc.

-The option `importLoaders` allows you to configure how many loaders before `css-loader` should be applied to `@import`ed resources and CSS modules/ICSS imports.
+The option `importLoaders` allows you to configure how many loaders before `css-loader` should be applied to `@import`ed resources and CSS Modules/ICSS imports.

 **webpack.config.js**